gumfig/NES_EMU/README.md

-Heres a nes emulator im working on
+Here's a simple nes emulator im working on